sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 ### Easy arrows generation

 In Haskell, operators like `->` and `=>` are very common and I find it cumbersome to type them manually.
-Lets define a function:
+Let's define a function:

 ```vim
 function!
 Make_arrow(type)